naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Sticky: I’m so excited!
+Scruffy: I’m so excited!

 Nadine Happy: We’re gonna have the best costumes, get the most candy...

-Sticky: And have the biggest stomach aches ever!
+Scruffy: And have the biggest stomach aches ever!

 Nadine Glad: Yeah!